Circular Trace Reconstruction: Introduction

 Given Proposition \ref{CircularHarderThanLinear}, any upper bounds for circular trace reconstruction imply nearly equivalent upper bounds for the linear trace reconstruction, and any lower bounds for linear trace reconstruction imply nearly equivalent lower bounds for circular trace reconstruction.
 This raises two natural questions.
 First, can we match or nearly match the best linear trace reconstruction upper bounds for circular trace reconstruction?
 Second, can we beat the best linear trace reconstruction lower bounds for circular trace reconstruction?

 The first main result we prove is for worst-case circular strings.
-The best known upper bound for worst-case linear trace reconstruction with deletion probability $q$, where $q$ is a fixed constant between $0$ and $1$, is $\exp\left(O(n^{1/3})\right),$ where the unknown string has length $n$ \cite{DeOS17, NazarovP17}.
-Our first main result, proven in Section \ref{WorstCase}, provides a nearly matching upper bound for the circular trace reconstruction problem, but only if the length $n$ has at most $2$ prime factors.
+At the time of the initial release of this paper, the best known upper bound for worst-case linear trace reconstruction with deletion probability $q$, where $q$ is a fixed constant between $0$ and $1$, is $\exp\left(O(n^{1/3})\right),$ where the unknown string has length $n$ \cite{DeOS17, NazarovP17}.
+Shortly afterwards, the upper bound was improved to $\exp\left(\tilde{O}(n^{1/5})\right)$ \cite{Chase20}.
+Our first main result, which we prove in Section \ref{WorstCase}, provides an upper bound for the circular trace reconstruction problem that nearly matches the results of \cite{DeOS17, NazarovP17}, but only if the length $n$ has at most $2$ prime factors.

 \begin{theorem} Let $x$ be an unknown, arbitrary circular string of length $n$, let $q$ be the deletion probability of each element in the string, and let $p = 1-q$ be the retention probability.
 Then, if $n$ is either a prime or a product of two (possibly equal) primes, using $\exp\left(O\left(n^{1/3} (\log n)^{2/3} p^{-2/3}\right)\right)$ random traces, we can determine $x$ with failure probability at most $2^{-n}.$ \end{theorem}